Palace of Moncloa: Security

-Buildings and rooms
+Buildings in the Moncloa Complex

 Council Building

 The building was built in 1989 during the premiership of Felipe González in order to differentiate the residential and working areas of the palace.

 The Prime Minister's Office maintains an agreement with the Reina Sofía Museum under which the decoration of the building is composed of works of this museum.
 The artistic collection consists of more than 140 works by authors such as Joan Miró, Eduardo Chillida, Julio González, Pablo Palazuelo or Antoni Tàpies, among others.
 It also has numerous furniture belonging to the National Heritage.

 Council Room

-The main room of the building is the Council Room where the meetings of the Council of Ministers are held.
+The main room of the building is the Council Room, where the meetings of the Council of Ministers are held.

 Tapestry Room

-The Tapestry Room is one of the biggest rooms of the building and it is used for receptions, official events and, occasionally, for press conferences.
+The Tapestry Room is one of the biggest rooms in the building.
+It is used for receptions, official events and, occasionally, for press conferences.

 Tàpies Room

-The Tàpies Room is the room where the Prime Minister receives its guests.
+The Tàpies Room is an area where the Prime Minister receives guests.